camunda/camunda-bpm-webapp/README.md

 # Camunda Webapp

-This is the camunda BPM web application source.
+This is the Camunda BPM web application source.
 Clean, package and install it via [Maven](https://maven.apache.org/).

 ## Structure of this project

 The structure is as follows:

-* `ui` - HTML, CSS and Javascript sources as well as plugins and tests for the Camunda webapplications Cockpit, Tasklist and Admin.
+* `ui` - HTML, CSS and Javascript sources as well as Plugins and tests for the Camunda webapplications Cockpit, Tasklist and Admin.
 * `src` - Java sources and tests for the Camunda web application.